UntitledModGame/umg-mods/lootplot.s0.content/_planning/XMAS_BETA_CHANGES.md

 Cobalt needs 1 mana to activate.
 It has EXCELLENT base-points and scaling.
 (Otherwise its identical to iron)

+NEW MINERAL TYPE: "Copper"
+Copper has GRUB-cap.
+(Other than that; same as iron)

 - Change key-balloon.
 It's garbage design.